Contents

 Web Analytics - Top Web Design Company in Mumbai

-Traffic
+Website Traffic

-There are several ways to calculate traffic KPI, including using tools like Google Analytics.
+There are several ways to calculate website traffic KPI, including using tools like Google Analytics.
 These tools can provide detailed information about the sources of traffic, such as search engines, social media, or referral websites.

-Conversion Rate
+Website Conversion Rate

 Conversion rate KPI (Key Performance Indicator) is a metric that measures the percentage of website visitors who take a desired action, such as making a purchase, filling out a form, or signing up for a newsletter.
 It is an important metric to track because it helps businesses to understand how well their website is able to convert visitors into customers or leads.